 There are several ways to get to the Whitsundays.
 Whilst the Whitsunday Islands reach out along the coast, for most people, access is via Airlie Beach, the closest town on the mainland.

-By car – With road trips a key part of the travel scene in Australia, many choose to drive into Airlie Beach.
+By car – With Australian road trips a key part of the travel scene, many choose to drive into Airlie Beach at part of an east-coast Australia road trip.
 A two-hour drive south is the closest city of Mackay, whilst three hours north is Townsville.
 A common form of vehicle seen in Airlie Beach are campervans, usually the transport of choice of the backpackers.
 Cars may also be hired in Airlie Beach if you are planning on doing some local day trips.

 By air – Airlie Beach is serviced by nearby Proserpine Airport, a 30-40 minute drive away.
 Jetstar, Tigerair and Virgin Australia all fly into this airport.
 Search flights to the Whitsundays.
 If you don’t have a hire car booked at the airport, the easiest way of getting into Airlie Beach is via a pre-booked shuttle like Whitsundays2Everywhere.
 The drivers are on hand inside the airport to assist with luggage and the vehicles are air-conditioned.
 Drop-offs can be made at a variety of locations in Airlie Beach, including your accommodation.